Advertiser Disclosure

 How To Submit a Request

-Submit a request by completing this status match form.
-You will need to provide your Flying Club membership number, proof of your current airline status, a copy of your membership card showing your current status, and the booking reference for an upcoming Virgin Atlantic flight.
+Complete this status match form to submit a request.
+You must provide your Flying Club membership number, proof of your current airline status, a copy of your membership card showing your current status, and the booking reference for an upcoming Virgin Atlantic flight.

 Hot Tip: